 Segundo Mesa Castillo

-Posters & Accepted Abstracts: Int J Drug Dev & Res
+Posters & Accepted Abstracts: J Infec Dis Treat

-There is increasing evidences that favor the prenatal beginning of schizophrenia.
-These evidences point toward intrauterine environmental factors that act specifically during the second pregnancy trimester producing a direct damage to the brain of the fetus .
-The current available technology doesn’t allow observing what is happening at cellular level since the human brain is not exposed to a direct analysis in that stage of the life in subjects at high risk of developing schizophrenia.
+Introduction: There is increasing evidences that favor the prenatal beginning of schizophrenia.
+These evidences point toward intra-uterine environmental factors that act specifically during the second pregnancy trimester producing a direct damage of the brain of the fetus.
+The current available technology doesn't allow observing what is happening at cellular level since the human brain is not exposed to a direct analysis in that stage of the life in subjects at high risk of developing schizophrenia.

 Results: In these studies we have observed within the nuclei of neurons the presence of complete and incomplete viral particles that reacted in positive form with antibodies to herpes simplex hominis type I [HSV1] virus, and mitochondria alterations.